sam-gtz/testme/README.md

 # Personal Testing Webpage

-A simple personal testing environment - you supply the material - you control the progress.
+A simple personal testing(quiz) environment - you supply the material - you control the progress.

 ## Purpose